 Gamechanger – Mean 18 Ultimate Golf

-At the height of the early 1980’s U.S. video game market, everyone wanted to get a piece-of-the-action.
-Parker Brothers, famous for their board games, were alarmed as sales of their stalwart franchises plummeted as kids ran to play video games in arcades and on home systems.
+At the height of the early 1980’s U.S. video game market, almost every company wanted to get in on the action.
+Parker Brothers, famous for their board games, were alarmed since sales of their stalwart franchises plummeted as kids ran to play video games in arcades and on home systems.
 Rather than sit on their hands, the company’s leadership decided they were going to make a huge debut in the industry by licensing the rights to make video games based on the incredibly popular “Star Wars” franchise.
 In 1982, a young programmer named Rex Bradford helped develop two of these games – “Empire Strikes Back” and “Jedi Arena” for the Atari VCS/2600.
 The very next year the U.S. video game market crashed and Parker Brothers went back to their board games shortly thereafter.

 After Parker Brothers Video Games went under, Rex Bradford and another programmer, Mark Lesser, partnered to create a software development company named Microsmiths.
 Between 1984 and 1986, Microsmiths was highly sought after for the quality of their work porting existing software.
 For example, the company ported “Pitfall II” from the Atari VCS/2600 to the Apple II.
 It was during this time that Bradford, a long-time golfer and junior champion, began working on a game of his own in his spare time.
 A young programmer eager to do some breakthrough work, his personal passion for the game of golf embedded itself into one of the most important sports video games ever released – 1.